 History: It is considered a Chinese tonic, one of their supreme herbs, and used in traditional Chinese medicine (TCM) to treat the lungs and the kidneys.
 Notably, the definitions of ‘lungs’ and ‘kidneys’ in TCM are different than our Western interpretations (Zhu et al., 1998).
-Cordyceps was brought to our attention when a group of Chinese female runners achieved several world long distance records and the coach partially attributed their success to this mushroom.
-Its traditional usage is diverse, but includes fatigue, breathing problems, renal dysregulation and failure, cancer, liver diseases, cardiovascular diseases, impotence, poor appetite, and several infectious diseases.
+Cordyceps was brought to our attention when a group of Chinese female runners achieved several world long-distance records and the coach partially attributed their success to this mushroom.
+Its traditional usage is diverse but includes fatigue, breathing problems, renal dysregulation and failure, cancer, liver diseases, cardiovascular diseases, impotence, poor appetite, and several infectious diseases.

 Current applications: Cordyceps is listed as a semi-stimulating adaptogen, it is best taken in the morning (Groves, 2016).
 Cordyceps is typically applied for fertility and sexual function, energy, diabetes, lung function, kidney support, and liver disorders (Powell, 2015).
-David Winston uses cordyceps as a tonic for people with degenerative kidney diseases, he also states it is beneficial for individuals suffering with chronic asthma, hay fever, and Berger’s disease (an autoimmune disorder) (Winston, 2007).
+David Winston uses cordyceps as a tonic for people with degenerative kidney diseases, he also states it is beneficial for individuals suffering from chronic asthma, hay fever, and Berger’s disease (an autoimmune disorder) (Winston, 2007).

 In terms of human clinical studies, a study on healthy older individuals found cordyceps increased the performance during exercise over 12 weeks (Chen et al., 2010).
-An additional study demonstrated that cordyceps prevented occurance of lupus nephritis in patients with lupus, although, cordyceps was applied together with artemisinin (Lu et al., 2002).
+An additional study demonstrated that cordyceps prevented the occurrence of lupus nephritis in patients with lupus, although, cordyceps was applied together with artemisinin (Lu et al., 2002).
 Further human clinical studies are necessary to work out where cordyceps is best applied, however, preliminary experiments suggest it has broad potential.